Apply Dubai Visa Online

 Read Also: 14 Days Dubai Visa

 Constructed by Abdul Razzaq Uztadi in 1925.
-It has two entrances, a wind tower, decorative pillars, traditional ceilings.
+It has two entrances, a wind tower, decorative pillars, and traditional ceilings.

-Sheikh Mohammad Centre for Civilized Intercommunication Building
+2. Sheikh Mohammad Centre for Civilised Intercommunication Building

-The Coin Museum
+6. The Coin Museum

 Covers the history of the coin in Arabic Era a great dream sight for coin collectors and ancient currency lovers.